aubreyrjones/usig/README.md

 usig is a tiny, header-only C++11 signals/slots implementation.
 It depends only on the C++11 standard library.

 Note: in the long tradition of using 'u' to represent 'µ', the correct pronunciation of the project's name is "mew sig".
-Still, don't be a dick just 'cause somebody says 'yoo sig'.
+Still, don't be a dick just 'cause somebody says "yoo sig".

 Building usig